A guinea pig is a small animal.

 They are good pets.

-Their front teeth keep growing.
+Their front teeth are always growing.

 They chew hard food to stop their teeth getting too long.